-Many educators, private consultants, retired in-service directors use this opportunity to present private Alzheimer's Disease and Dementia Care seminars all over the country.
+Many educators, private consultants, retired in-service directors use this opportunity to present private NCCDP / ICCDP Alzheimer's Disease and Dementia Care seminars all over the country.
 The NCCDP is here to help the trainer in many ways from developing data bases, marketing, learning objectives, contract development, brochure development, etc.

 The approved trainer is not restricted to teach at the location they work and can teach this seminar in any state as often as is feasible for the trainer.
 It is the responsibility of each instructor to submit the curriculum for CEU approval through the different governing bodies granting ceus.
 We do provide during the Train the Trainer seminar recommendations on which governing bodies to apply for CEU's.

-As an approved NCCDP Alzheimer's and dementia instructor you are authorized to meet with Administrators and offer discounted corporate group rate for the employee CDP certification.
+As an approved NCCDP Alzheimer's Disease and Dementia Care Trainer CADDCT you are authorized to meet with Administrators and offer discounted corporate group rate for the employee CDP certification.
 Corporations are only offered the CDP group discount if using an approved NCCDP instructor.

-The NCCDP Train the Trainer provides the nurse educators / educator the competitive edge because this NCCDP Alzheimer's Disease and Dementia Care seminar leads to certification.
+The NCCDP Train the Trainer provides the nurse educators / educator the competitive edge because this NCCDP / ICCDP Alzheimer's Disease and Dementia Care seminar leads to certification.
 Where many other instructors who are teaching dementia seminars are not approved by the NCCDP.
-Only applicants who are pursuing CDP certification can proceed if they completed an Alzheimer's Disease and Dementia Care seminar by an approved NCCDP Alzheimer's and dementia trainer.
+Only applicants who are pursuing CDP certification can proceed if they completed an NCCDP / ICCDP Alzheimer's Disease and Dementia Care seminar by an approved NCCDP Alzheimer's Disease and Dementia Care Trainer CADDCT.

 Once you have been approved to teach the Dementia Seminar, your name and name of company will be posted on the web site under the states you wish to be advertised for.
 Once approved, you will be provided a certification number which must be clearly posted on all of your certificates of attendance.